ringlej/ptxdist/doc/dev_manual.rst

 Creating a Rules File
 ~~~~~~~~~~~~~~~~~~~~~

-To get a rules and menu file we can copy the one from the generic BSP,
-or we let PTXdist create them for us.
+Let PTXdist create one for us.

 ::